alexandrevilain/temporal-operator/docs/features/overrides.md

 - per temporal service (using `spec.services.[frontend|history|matching|worker].overrides`)
 - for all services (using `spec.services.overrides`)

+There are two ways of performing overrides, one is via StrategicPatchMerge and one using RFC6902 JSON patches.
+You can find examples of both below.
+If working with certain fields that aren't handled by StrategicPatchMerge properly (i.e., arrays that don't have go struct tags for merging valid for your use case), you may want to consider using JSON patches.

 ## Overrides for all services

 Here is a general example: